jmgomezsoriano/mysmallutils/README.md

 # These files will be removed when the with ends, if any folder contains more files, also will be removed
 with removable_files('test2.json', 'data/test1.json', 'data/', recursive=True):
     pass

+# Get the variables for each removable file
+with removable_files('test2.json') as (f1,):
+    pass

+# Even for several files
+with removable_files('test2.json', 'data/test1.json', 'data/') as (f1, f2, f3):
+    pass
 ```

 ### Check if exists several files<a id="check-if-exists-several-files"></a>